AMSSwanglab/GuidingNet/README.md

 Running GuidingNet
 =
 The main program is in GuidingNet.r file.
 Please run the script and get the result from the folder called Output.
-Output includes the following two parts: 1) The ROC curve and AUC value of DNMT binding prediction, 2) A key TF network is related to DNMT binding in corresponding tissue or cell line.
+Output includes the following two parts: 1) The probability that each genome region in the data is the binding site of DNMT, 2) A key TF network is related to DNMT binding in corresponding tissue or cell line.

 Requirements
 =
-R
+R 3.6.0